mentalblank/RARomOnHashes/README.md

 ## ⚠️ Important Notes

-- **Download Link Delays**:  If a link does not appear, refresh the page or source it manually from the [web app version](https://mentalblank.github.io/RARomOnHashes) or `hashlinks.json`.
+- **Download Link Delays**:  If a link does not appear, refresh the page or source it manually from [hashlinks.json](https://raw.githubusercontent.com/mentalblank/RARomOnHashes/refs/heads/main/hashlinks.json).
 - **Myrient Links**: Due to changes on Myrient, all Myrient download requests will now open the Myrient webpage and search the filename before downloading.
 - **Archive.org Links**: As this project relies on a small number of Archive.org dumps, it is advised to remain signed into Archive.org so you can access these files.
 - **Game ID Changes**: RetroAchievements occasionally "recycles" game IDs, leading to mismatched links.
 Please report any issues or submit a pull request to update `hashlinks.json`.